If youโre wondering how to keep insects away from your home naturally, the solution may be closer than you think.

 Most of us are aware and concerned about the risk of harmful chemicals in our homes, schools, and workplaces.

-They say the best defense is a good offense.
+They say the best defense is a good offenseโand that applies to unwanted bugs in your home, too.

 In this case, you can take preventative measures to get rid of pests without using pesticides or other harmful chemicals.